SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 More gestures: "Where exactly?
 Show."

 I raised my hand slowly.
 Pointed at the north wall.
-At the section of cliff where, if you knew what to look for, you could just barely see the dark shadow that meant cave entrance.
+At the section of the cliff where, if you knew what to look for, you could just barely see the dark shadow that meant cave entrance.

 "There," I whispered.